Zorba (computer): Available software

 The Zorba computer came with several video emulations, including Heathkit 19/89, Zenith 19/89, and DEC VT52.
 This allowed them to run virtually any existing CP/M software.

 A "Perfect Software Package" was available for $190.
 This included the Perfect Writer word processor, the "Perfect Speller" spell checker, the "Perfect Filer" database manager, and the "Perfect Calc" program for spreadsheets.

 It could also run the MicroPro Software Package (WordStar, Mailmerge, SpellStar, CalcStar, and DataStar).

 Features

 The Zorba had a detachable 95-key keyboard with 19 function keys and numeric keypad.
 It had a Z80A CPU, running at 4Mhz.
-It came with 64 KB or RAM and 4KB of ROM (expandable to 16 KB).
+It came with 64 KB of RAM and 4 KB of ROM (expandable to 16 KB).

-The text-only screen had 80 characters x 25 lines.
+The text-only screen had 80 characters × 25 lines.

-It came with 2 serial ports, a parallel port, and an IEEE-488 port.
+It came with two serial ports, a parallel port, and an IEEE-488 port.